Code-Moss/I-Heart-New-Vegas-Mossy-Cut/README.md

-# I HEART NEW VEGAS...𝔗ℌ𝔈 𝔐𝔒𝔖𝔖𝔜 ℭ𝔘𝔗 : A Fallout: New Vegas Modding Guide
+# I HEART NEW VEGAS: A Fallout: New Vegas Modding Guide
 [_Sigourns Original Guide_](https://github.com/Sigourn/iheartnewvegas)

-Last updated: April 4th, 2022.
+Last updated: April 7th, 2022.

 ⚠️ Current fork is currently... **!!!UNSTABLE!!!** DO NOT USE YET.